vallalapoojarani/shopping-website/README.md

-For GitHub, use a professional README like this:

 # 🪑 Modern Furniture Shop

 A simple and interactive Furniture Shopping Website built using **HTML, CSS, and JavaScript**.
 The application allows users to browse furniture products, add items to a shopping cart, manage quantities, and view dynamically calculated order totals.